thesquarefoot/graphql_includable/README.md

 # graphql_includable
-> Eager-load graphql-ruby query data using Rails models
+> Preload ActiveRecord data in GraphQL queries

-graphql_includable is an `ActiveSupport::Concern` for use with data models.
+graphql_includable is an `ActiveSupport::Concern` for preloading `ActiveRecord` data when executing GraphQL queries from `graphql-ruby`.
-When resolving a GraphQL query with this model at the root, graphql_includable will eager-load all queried models using [`ActiveRecord::QueryMethods::includes`](https://apidock.com/rails/ActiveRecord/QueryMethods/includes).
+When resolving a GraphQL query with this model at the root, graphql_includable will preload all queried models using [`ActiveRecord::QueryMethods::includes`](https://apidock.com/rails/ActiveRecord/QueryMethods/includes).

 ## Usage